-Karen speaks to groups of all sizes on a range of topics from food freedom and the Fear of Thin to communication, authenticity, assertiveness and leadership.
+Karen speaks to groups of all sizes on a range of topics from politics, assertiveness, leadership, current events, her writings, and more.
 She never leaves her humor or her skills as a professional entertainer at home.

 FATLASH!
 Food Police & the Fear of Thin